homayoun-afshari/nesy/README.md

 ## NeSy Frameworks

 <p align="justify">
  Over the past few years, a <i>parade</i> of NeSy methods has marched onto the scene.
 Since NeSy is more a <i>paradigm</i> than a single trick up the AI sleeve, these methods double as frameworks, each with its own quirky way of blending NNs with symbolic reasoning.
 Check out <a href="https://harshakokel.com/posts/neurosymbolic-systems/">Types of Neuro-Symbolic Systems</a>, which lays out <i>Kautz's six-level taxonomy of NeSy</i>.
 The big takeaway?
-These frameworks aren't just slapping neural and symbolic together like a sandwich; they're <i>carefully</i> engineering systems to reason and learn in harmony.
+These frameworks aren't just slapping neural and symbolic together like a sandwich; they're <i>carefully</i> engineered systems to reason and learn in harmony.
 For a deeper dive, also sneak a peek at <a href="https://arxiv.org/abs/2305.00813">Neurosymbolic AI - Why, What, and How</a>.
 </p>

 <p align="justify">